N85UK/UNRAID_Apps/Apps/AWS_EUM_MariaDB/BACKPORT_FIXES.md

 # AWS_EUM_MariaDB - Required Fixes Backport

+## ✅ STATUS: COMPLETED (v2.1.1 - Oct 12, 2025)

+All critical fixes have been backported and tested.

 ## Overview
 AWS_EUM_MariaDB (v2.1.0) needs the same fixes that were applied to AWS_EUM_v3 (v3.0.12).